-A Southern Caribbean itinerary, on the other hand, which calls on ports that are further away and thus more remote, can bring back that feeling of discovery.
-There are actually island destinations where there is no KFC or McDonald's in sight, and islands where English is barely spoken.
-There are islands and towns that make you feel as though you've walked through the looking glass into a colonial past, with sugar mills and manor houses offering high tea and gourmet repasts.
+Southern Caribbean cruises typically call on ports that are farther away than most Caribbean itineraries, and thus more remote -- they can bring back that feeling of discovery.
+There are actually ports with nary a fast food chain in sight and islands where English is barely spoken.
+You'll find towns that make you feel as though you've walked through the looking glass into a colonial past, with sugar mills and manor houses offering high tea and gourmet repasts.

-Most people go to Aruba for the casinos or the beaches, which are extraordinary indeed.
-Soft sugary sand nudges the greenest-blue water, and the constant trade winds ensure that no one gets too hot.
-But Aruba, for its tiny size, has more to offer than just the beach, with its eerie moonscape of a windward side, cacti that tower over cars, and even a factory that turns aloe plants into lotion.
-And the sunsets in Aruba are unbelievably gorgeous.
-Many ships have a very late-night departure, so for this stop we're suggesting two excursions.
+Most of us come to Aruba for the beaches, which are extraordinary indeed.
+Soft, sugary sand nudges the greenest-blue water, and constant trade winds ensure that no one gets too hot.
+But, Aruba, for its tiny size, has more to offer than just the beach, with its eerie moonscape on the windward side, cacti that tower over cars, several casinos and even a factory that turns aloe plants into lotion.
+Many ships have a late-night departure, so for this stop we're suggesting two excursions.

 Aruba's Natural Wonders

-Tour the island, including stops at the Natural Bridge, the Butterfly Farm, the Aloe Balm factory and the old gold mill ruins.
+This four-hour tour explores some of the more remote parts of the island, including stops at the Butterfly Farm, the collapsed Natural Bridge, the aloe balm factory and the old gold mill ruins.
+You'll also visit Eagle Beach, where you can sunbathe and recharge before heading back to the ship for lunch.
 This tour gives a great overview of the island and still allows time for shopping in Oranjestad or relaxing beachside at Palm Beach or Druif Beach.
 Be sure to take a camera.

 Sunset Catamaran Sail